Calculator

 - Renting.
 Rent rises annually.
 Down payment + closing kept invested at your specified ROI.
 Monthly differential between rent and buy also invested.

 - Co-op flip tax.
-1–3% of sale price on the way out.
-Adds up over time.
+Typically 1–3% of the sale price, paid at closing on the way out.

 - SALT cap.
 OBBBA raised the SALT cap to $40K for 2025–2029 (was $10K), phasing out 30% per dollar above $500K MAGI down to $10K at $600K+, then reverting to $10K in 2030.
-But NY State + NYC income tax at top brackets already exceeds $40K, so for most Manhattan luxury buyers property tax deduction is still effectively zero.
-Generic calculators wrongly credit a full deduction.
+For most Manhattan luxury buyers, NY State and NYC income tax alone consume the entire cap before any property tax deduction can be applied — so property tax is effectively non-deductible at the federal level.
+The calculator models this directly.

 What the answer means